Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Rectilinear Steiner Arborescence Problem

-Now let $A$ be a rectilinear Steiner arborescence for $S$ of length at most $a$.
-We can scale $A$ by the factor $N^4$ and draw a vertical segment from each leaf to the corresponding sink in $S'$.
-It follows that there exists an RSA $A'$ of length $a' \leq a N^4 + N^2$.
+Let $A$ be a rectilinear Steiner arborescence for $S$ of length at most $k$.
+We scale $A$ by $N^4$ and draw a vertical segment from each leaf to the sink in $S'$ above it.
+This gives an RSA for $S'$ of length at most $k N^4 + N^2 < k N^4 + N^3$.

-Suppose there exists an RSA $B'$ of length at most $b'$.
-Due to Theorem~\ref{thm_slide}, we can assume that $B$ is on the Hanan grid.
-We can replace every $y$-coordinate~$y_s$ of every segment endpoint in~$B'$ by $\lfloor y_s/N^4 \rfloor N^4$ (ignoring possible segments of length~0).
-Then this results in an arborescence~$B$ for $S$ that was scaled by $N^4$ (because the resulting drawing remains connected, every path to the origin remains monotone and no cycles are produced since the segments are on the Hanan grid).
-Any arborescence on the Hanan grid is a union of $N$ paths changing directions at most $N$ times, and every vertical part of such a path is stretched by at most $N$ by the way we changed the $y$-coordinates.
-This gives a (very conservative) bound of $b N^4 \leq b' + N^3$ for the length $b$ of~$B$.
+Conversely, let $A'$ be an RSA for $S'$ of length at most $kN^4 + N^3$.
+Due to Theorem~\ref{thm_slide}, we can assume that $A'$ is on the Hanan grid.
+We round the $y$-coordinate of every segment endpoint in $A'$ down to the next multiple of $N^4$ (possibly removing segments of length 0).
+The resulting drawing remains connected; every path to the origin remains monotone; and since the segments of $A'$ lie on the Hanan grid of $S' \cup \{(0,0)\}$, no new cycles are introduced.
+Thus, the resulting drawing constitutes an arborescence $A''$ for the set $S''$ of sinks obtained by scaling $S$ by $N^4$.
+Since $A'$ lies on the Hanan grid, it is a union of~$N$ paths, each with at most $N$ vertical segments.
+The rounding operation increases the length of each such vertical segment by at most $N$.
+Thus, the total length of $A''$ is at most $k N^4 + 2N^3$.
+By Theorem~\ref{thm_slide} there exists an optimum arborescence $A^*$ for $S''$ that lies on the Hanan grid.
+The length of $A^*$ is a multiple of $N^4$, and thus at most $kN^4$, since $2N^3 < N^4$ for $N \geq 3$.
+It follows that $S$ has an RSA of length at most $k$.

-Hence, $S$ has an arborescence of length at most $k$ if and only if $S'$ has an arborescence of length at most $kN^4 + N^3$, provided that $N^4 > 2N^3$, that is, $N > 2$.
-Since the instance $(S', kN^4 + N^3)$ can be computed in polynomial time from $(S, k)$, and since the coordinates in~$S'$ are polynomially bounded in the coordinates of $S$, it follows that the YRSA problem is strongly NP-complete. }
+Therefore, $(S, k)$ is a yes-instance for \textsc{Rectilinear Steiner Arborescence} if and only if $(S', kN^4 + N^3)$ is a yes-instance for YRSA.
+Since $(S', kN^4 + N^3)$ can be computed in polynomial time from $(S, k)$, and since the coordinates in $S'$ are polynomially bounded in the coordinates of~$S$, it follows that YRSA is strongly NP-complete. \qedopt \end{proof}